The following are currently working at LCA as part of teacher training placements:

 2016 A-Level Results:

 The Department has a suite of seven teaching rooms, all located on the same floor.
 Each teaching room is equipped with a laptop computer, projector and interactive whiteboard.
 The Department also has a set of mini-iPads and use of a new ICT room including 17 PCs on our floor.
 This ensures that our students have state of the art technology access throughout the year.

 On entering the school in Year 7, pupils are banded according to their ability using KS2 data and records obtained from Primary feeder Schools.
 During the initial few weeks pupils are monitored carefully to ascertain whether they are in the correct group.

 Students then follow a pathway that develops their mathematical ability from the level they achieved in Primary School.
 Students study a two year curriculum that gives them the knowledge and skills they require to start GCSE Maths in Year 9.

 All students at KS3 are assessed at the end of terms 2, 4 and 6 to ensure they are in the correct group and making suitable progress towards their school target.

-In Year 12 and 13 the OCR modular Mathematics course is studied at AS and A level.
-Students cover modules in Core Maths and a combination of Statistics, Mechanics and Decision Maths.
+In Year 12 and 13 the OCR Mathematics course is studied at AS and A level.
+Students study Pure mathematics with Statistics in year 12 and Pure Mathematics with Mechanics in year 13.
+The course is examined at the end of year 13.
 High achieving students also have the opportunity to study AS Further Mathematics over two years.

-The Department also offers students the opportunity to retake their GCSE examination as well as a Level 2 Functional Mathematics qualification.
+The Department also offers pathways for students who have not achieved grade 4 at GCSE including the opportunity to retake their GCSE examination or study for a Level 2 Functional Mathematics qualification.